mmattel/rpi_ha_fan_control/README.md

 Note that the Pi caps CPU processing if the temperature exceeds 80°.

-Any change in the fan speed is logged together with the CPU temp in the syslog.
+Any change in the fan speed is logged together with the CPU temp and the hysteresis in the syslog.